-Graph of the property of the propert - (5) Indirect holdings.
-All securities of a company that is a firearms manufacturer held in an account or fund, such as a mutual fund, managed by one or more persons not employed by the Public Fund, in which the Public Fund owns shares or interests together with other investors not subject to the provisions of this Article. - (6) Public Fund.
-Any funds held by the State Treasurer to the credit of: - a.
-The Teachers' and State Employees' Retirement System. - b.
-The Consolidated Judicial Retirement System. - c.
-The Firemen's and Rescue Workers' Pension Fund. - d.
-The Local Governmental Employees' Retirement System. - e.
-The Legislative Retirement System. - f.
-The Legislative Retirement Fund. - g.
+- General Assembly Of North Carolina Session 2025 Firearms manufacturer. - A company that develops, designs, creates, 1 (4) 2 fabricates, assembles, or reassembles firearms or ammunition.
+3 Indirect holdings. - All securities of a company that is a firearms manufacturer (5) 4 held in an account or fund, such as a mutual fund, managed by one or more 5 persons not employed by the Public Fund, in which the Public Fund owns 6 shares or interests together with other investors not subject to the provisions 7 of this Article.
+8 Public Fund. - Any funds held by the State Treasurer to the credit of: (6) 9 The Teachers' and State Employees' Retirement System.
+10 The Consolidated Judicial Retirement System. b.
+11 The Firemen's and Rescue Workers' Pension Fund. c.
+The Local Governmental Employees' Retirement System.
+12 d.
+The Legislative Retirement System.
+13 e.
+14 The Legislative Retirement Fund. f.
 The North Carolina National Guard Pension Fund.

-"§ 147-96.
+15 g. "§ 147-96.
 Identification of firearms manufacturers.

-- (a) Within 90 days of September 1, 2025, the Public Fund shall make its best efforts to identify all firearms manufacturers in which the Public Fund has direct or indirect holdings or could possibly have such holdings in the future.
-Such efforts shall include, as appropriate: - (1) Reviewing and relying, as appropriate in the Public Fund's judgment, on publicly available information regarding firearms manufacturers, including information provided by nonprofit organizations, research firms, international organizations, and government entities. - (2) Contacting asset managers contracted by the Public Fund that invest in firearms manufacturers. - (3) Contacting other institutional investors that have divested from firearms manufacturers. - (b) By the first meeting of the Public Fund following the 90-day period described in subsection (a) of this section, the Public Fund shall assemble a list of all firearms manufacturers in which the Public Fund holds direct or indirect investments.
+16 17 Within 90 days of September 1, 2025, the Public Fund shall make its best efforts to identify all firearms manufacturers in which the Public Fund has direct or indirect holdings or 18 19 could possibly have such holdings in the future.
+Such efforts shall include, as appropriate: 20 (1) Reviewing and relying, as appropriate in the Public Fund's judgment, on 21 publicly available information regarding firearms manufacturers, including 22 information provided by nonprofit organizations, research firms, international 23 organizations, and government entities.
+24 - (2) Contacting asset managers contracted by the Public Fund that invest in firearms manufacturers. - (3) Contacting other institutional investors that have divested from firearms manufacturers. - (b) By the first meeting of the Public Fund following the 90-day period described in subsection (a) of this section, the Public Fund shall assemble a list of all firearms manufacturers in which the Public Fund holds direct or indirect investments.